Ask Jean: Vacation Oils?

-Dear Lena, Oils generally require near-OCD levels of checking and re-checking bottle tops, and careful padding within suitcases—things I was willing to do, until, purely for the visual, I decided to bring this glamorous, tropical-looking silver tube of Goe oil balm on my trip to Tahiti.
+Dear Lena, Oils generally require near-OCD levels of checking and rechecking bottle tops, and careful padding within suitcases—things I was willing to do, until, purely for the visual, I decided to bring this glamorous, tropical-looking silver tube of Goe oil balm on my vacation at The Brando in Tahiti.

-Though I was surrounded by monoi (a mix of Tahitian gardenia, steeped in coconut oil) and other frangipani/jasmine/coconut concoctions from the minute we landed, the Goe, because it’s clean/100% natural/plant derived, is subtler and thus far more sophisticated.
+Though I was surrounded by monoi (Tahitian gardenia steeped in coconut oil) and other frangipani/jasmine/coconut concoctions from the minute we landed, the Goe, because it’s clean, 100 percent natural, and plant derived, is subtler and thus far more sophisticated.
 (Inject a little artificial frangipani/jasmine/coconut fragrance into even the most beautiful Tahitian monoi, and the cloying results are something you end up having to wash off.)

-Goe melts at 88 degrees, so I’d put it in a Ziploc, unless—and this is the option I would choose—you bring an unopened tube with you on the plane and commit fully to using up the entire thing while you’re away.
+Goe melts at eighty-eight degrees, so I’d put it in a ziplock, unless—and this is the option I would choose—you bring an unopened tube with you on the plane and commit fully to using up the entire thing while you’re away.
 I guarantee you will have the most deluxe vacation ever, as will anyone who accompanies you, if you’re at all inclined toward a massage before bed.
-You won’t need perfume, you won’t need body, face, or hair oil, your limbs will gleam subtly, and you’ll walk around in a dreamy cloud of coddled-ness.
+You won’t need perfume; you won’t need body, face, or hair oil; your limbs will gleam subtly; and you’ll walk around in a dreamy cloud of coddledness.

 Order two, though, so there’s a fresh supply upon your return—you’re going to want it, believe me.